Davospike/segpSPA/The_Process/ProjectEvaluation.md

 #### Overall

 If we think about overall success as the extent to which the website achieves the primary and secondary objectives set out at the start of the project, we believe we can deem the project successful.

+[ADD TO] - talk about objectives met etc

 ### Covid-19 Implications